-Course duration: 12 months (full time)
+Course duration: 12 months (full-time)

-Start date: September 2014
+Start date: September

-Course fees: UK/EU: £10,000; International: £16,800
+Course fees (full-time): UK/EU: £10,000; International: £19,000

 Scholarships: Scholarships worth up to £2,000 available.

-MSc Energy and Environment
+- MSc Energy and Environment

 - MSc Electrical Engineering and Renewable Energy Systems

 |Energy Systems: Analysis and Efficiency||A new module designed to convey key skills of analysis in the context of energy systems.
 These will include thermodynamics of energy systems, life cycle analysis and embedded energy analysis and general system analysis tools such as mixed integer linear programming.||15|

 |Renewable Energy Laboratory||You will complete at least four experiments exploring renewable energy technologies such as wind, wave, bio-fuels and geothermal energy.
 Each experiment will have associated on-line resources and exercises to convey the key technical issues along with short on-line assessments.
 Further assessment will be via laboratory note keeping and the preparation of a full laboratory report.||30|

-|Energy Economics and Policy||This module will convey key issues in economics and policy emphasising how they must be considered closely with technology development.
+|Policy and Economics for Sustainable Energy Systems||This module will convey key issues in economics and policy emphasising how they must be considered closely with technology development.
 You will consider the key non-technical issues that influence the design, operation and development of energy supply systems in the UK and elsewhere.||15|

-|Enterprise Awareness and New Venture Creation||This module will be taught by Leeds University Business School and derived from their existing Enterprise Awareness & New Venture Creation module.||15|
+|Enterprise Awareness||This module will be taught by Leeds University Business School and derived from their existing Enterprise Awareness & New Venture Creation module.||15|

 |Energy Futures||This module will comprise seminars from guest speakers chosen primarily from the universities post doc/research fellow community who will convey the essence of their research and its place in the energy landscape.||15|

 |You will undertake an individual research project related to a contemporary energy issue/technology.
 In keeping with the interdisciplinary nature of the programme the projects will typically take a holistic approach and may consider technical, policy, environmental and financial aspects.|